PtyLab/PtyLab.py/README.md

-# fracPy
+# PtyLab

 This repository contains the Python implementation.

 ## Organisation of this repository:

-- fracPy contains the python module that enables reconstructions
+- PtyLab contains the python module that enables reconstructions
 - in example_scripts you can find typical use cases
 - test contains all the tests of fracpy